 - Graduate of an ABA-approved paralegal program and current employment as a paralegal

-- Graduate of an institutionally-approved paralegal studies program that included at least 60 semester credits, and who is also currently employed as a paralegal
+- A graduate of an institutionally-approved paralegal studies program that included at least 60 semester credits, and who is also currently employed as a paralegal

 - Bachelor’s degree in any field plus six months of in-house paralegal training